Vehicle licences

 It also allows for an additional passenger to sit in the front seat in a Hackney Carriage Vehicle.

-If you wish to install CCTV in a licensed vehicle you must comply with the Information Commissioner’s CCTV Code of Practice (pdf) which has been adopted by the council.
+If you wish to install CCTV in a licensed vehicle you must comply with Newport City Council CCTV policy (pdf)

 When CCTV equipment has been installed, the Code of Practice must be signed by the proprietor of the vehicle licence and the installer of the equipment.